Urinary Tract Infection

-Key points to remember about urinary tract infections
+Key points about urinary tract infections

 • a urinary tract infection (UTI) is an infection in the urine (wee)

-• UTIs are common in children
+• UTIs are common in tamariki

 What is the urinary tract and how does it normally work?